 “It’s just intriguing given that Starbucks is having trouble penetrating Europe with the Starbucks brand,” said Meyer of Oscar Gruss.
 “Even though people would know it was from Starbucks, having a totally separate brand from a business approach may be the trick for them.”

-Starbucks shares (SBUX) fell 9.4 percent July 27, the most since August, after the company forecast fourth-quarter profit that trailed analysts’ estimates as consumers worldwide reduce their spending.
+Starbucks shares (SBUX:US) fell 9.4 percent July 27, the most since August, after the company forecast fourth-quarter profit that trailed analysts’ estimates as consumers worldwide reduce their spending.

 JM Smucker Co.
-(SJM), the $8.4 billion maker of Folgers coffee, and Kraft Foods Inc. (KFT), which sells Maxwell House and Yuban brand coffee products and has a market value of $70 billion, may also potentially be interested in buying Peet’s, said MKM’s Moore.
+(SJM:US), the $8.4 billion maker of Folgers coffee, and Kraft Foods Inc. (KFT:US), which sells Maxwell House and Yuban brand coffee products and has a market value of $70 billion, may also potentially be interested in buying Peet’s, said MKM’s Moore.

 Maribeth Badertscher, a spokeswoman for Orrville, Ohio- based Smucker, and Michael Mitchell, a spokesman for Northfield, Illinois-based Kraft, said the companies don’t comment on speculation about acquisitions.